holochain/docs-pages/src/pages/references/enable-holo.md

 }
 ```

-In general you should not list functions in the above code that *write* to the source chain, only that read from the source chain.
+In general, you should not list functions in the above code that _write_ to the source chain, only that read from the source chain.

 Finally, if you want to make sure that anonymous agents can't write to their own source chain, you should add the following protection to any function that writes to the source chain: